 For a moment, all conversation stopped as the line watched the shake down.
 A couple knives, five guns, a set of brass knuckles, and half a dozen extra clips fell out of the guy's coat and jeans and various useless holsters.
 Because they weren't meant to stand up to that kind of abuse.

-> Of course, neither was human anatomy, and he'd looked pretty human to me.
-But I guess not, because he was still breathing when the arm dropped him a moment later.
-On his head.
+Of course, neither was human anatomy, and he'd looked pretty human to me.
+But I guess not.
+Because he was still breathing when the arm dropped him a moment later.

-> "No weapons," the bouncer told me.
+"No weapons," the bouncer told me.

 It was finally decided that one of the trolls, a small mountain named Sten who was nonetheless looking at the arm with respect, would take my stuff back to the truck and babysit it.
 That left us a man down, but I was somehow less concerned about security, all of a sudden.